tomaswesterlund/flutter-weather-app/README.md

 # Minimal Weather App
 ## Introduction
-A cloned minimal weather app written in Flutter originally created by Mitch Koko.
-A video guide (created by the same user) can be found [here](https://www.youtube.com/watch?v=yLtpMqvMgdY&ab_channel=MitchKoko).
+A cloned minimal weather app written in Flutter.
+Originally created by Mitch Koko with a video guide that can be found [here](https://www.youtube.com/watch?v=yLtpMqvMgdY&ab_channel=MitchKoko).

 ## Setup
 1. Create an account and get the API key from https://openweathermap.org/